top of page

 In the recent book on Elon: “Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future” One notable takeaway is that Elon has all but banished the use of acronyms from meetings and internal communications.

 Elon’s point, some people don’t understand what the acronym stands for, and they don’t want to look incompetent.
 So they simply pretend as though they understand.
 You may be thinking this couldn’t possibly happen in your organization.
-But I dare you to investigate when acronyms are being throw around in meetings.
+But I dare you to investigate when acronyms are being thrown around in meetings.

 From this point on, communication is not as effective because everyone is no longer on the same page.
 So, Elon Musk stopped using them in his organization.